rhysf/Diamond2GO/README.md

 ## Updates

-* 8th August 2025.
-Pipeline improvements including.
+**8th August 2025**.
+Pipeline enhancements and performance improvements

 - Removed dependency on Git LFS for large database downloads.
-- New automated logic downloads split .dmnd_part_* files from Zenodo, validates each with .md5, and reconstructs the final database file.
+- Introduced automated logic to download `.dmnd_part_*` files from [Zenodo](https://zenodo.org/records/16753349), validate them using `.md5`, and reconstruct the full database file.
+- Added runtime tuning options: `--block-size`, `--index-chunks`, `--threads`.
-- Enhanced runtime options with --block-size, --index-chunks, and --threads, and better handling of sensitivity modes including fast.
+- Better handling of DIAMOND sensitivity modes (e.g. `fast`).
-- Updated README, usage statement, removed old default database from repo, and moved to releases.
+- Cleaned up usage instructions and removed bundled database from repo in favour of published releases.

-* 5th August 2025.
-Updated the default DIAMOND database to a substantially larger and more comprehensive version.
+**5th August 2025**: Database upgrade to improve annotation quality

-  - Previous database (v1.0.0, 2023-07-20): 699,409 sequences, 419M letters
+- **Previous** (v1.0.0, 2023-07-20): 699,409 sequences, 419M letters
-  - New database (2025-07-28): 34,093,871 sequences, 22.9B letters
+- **New** (2025-07-28): 34,093,871 sequences, 22.9B letters
-  - This update greatly increases the sensitivity and coverage of functional annotation, particularly for underrepresented or recently added proteins.
+- Greatly increases functional coverage and sensitivity, particularly for novel proteins.
-  - Users replicating the original manuscript results should use the [v1.0.0 release]
+- Users replicating the original manuscript should continue using the [v1.0.0 release].

-* 13th July 2025.
-Support for Docker included.

-* 8th July 2025.
-Uploaed a new wrapper script that attempts to run all commands to make a new d2go database file from scratch: make_new_database.sh
+**13th July 2025**: Docker support added

+- Enables easier deployment and reproducibility of the pipeline.

+**8th July 2025**: New helper script `make_new_database.sh`

+- Automates construction of a Diamond2GO-compatible database from scratch.

 ## Citation